 What if your smartphone is lost or stolen while you’re on the go?
 If your phone winds up in the wrong hands, your personal information is at risk of being exposed.

-If you’re a member and that happens, know that we’ll be with you every step of the way, so you can spend less of your trip worrying about identity theft.
+If you’re a member and something does happen, we’ll be with you every step of the way, so you can spend less of your trip worrying about identity theft.

 Take care with rental cars